sharetribe/flex-docs/src/docs/ftw-configuration/configuration-in-ftw-x/index.md

 [configTransaction.js](https://github.com/sharetribe/ftw-x/blob/main/src/config/configTransaction.js)
 file is an array of transaction processes.
 By default, only one of the configurations is active, and the rest of them are commented out.
-You can use this configuration to enable different transaction processes.
+You can use this configuration to enable different, or multiple, transaction processes.